seymoneg/Sonar-rock-vs-mine/README.md

 # Sonar-rock-vs-mine

-Machine Learning project that predicts if the object beneath a submarine is either a mine or a rock.
-The submarine uses Sonar to see what is underneath it.
+Machine Learning project that uses Linear Regression to predict if an object under a submarine is a rock or a mine.